Abhishek-NIT-btech/digital-alpha-assessment/README.md

-# Digital Alpha Assessment
-# Digital Alpha Assessment

-A full-stack transaction dashboard with analytics and rewards, built with React, Vite, FastAPI, and PostgreSQL.
+Full-stack transaction dashboard with analytics and rewards, built with React, Vite, FastAPI, and PostgreSQL.

 ## Features